AmbiqAI/sleepkit/docs/guides/train-detect-model.md

 ## 2. Create feature set

-From the dataset, let's create a feature set using the [FS-W-A-5 feature set generator](../features/featset03.md).
+From the dataset, let's create a feature set using the [FS-W-A-5 features](../features/fs_w_a_5.md).
 This feature set computes 5 features over 60-second windows captured from the accelerometer sensor collected on the wrist.
 The [CMIDSS](../datasets/cmidss.md) dataset already provides accelerometer averaged over 5 secods (i.e. Fs=0.2 Hz).
 Therefore, we will use a frame size of 12 to capture 60 seconds of data (i.e. 6 samples at 0.2 Hz) with a 50% overlap.

 ```python
 sk.generate_feature_set(args=sk.SKFeatureParams(